Hotel Matira – Resort-style setting with guesthouse-type facilities facing a wonderful beach.

 This place is full of contrasts.
-The wooden fares (bungalows) are rather sombre and uninviting, but the billiard-table lawns with swaying palms are extensive, and the white-sand beach with turquoise waters would be the envy of any 5-star resort.
-Bungalows feature an unexciting Polynesian design, with too few windows, yet many offer genuine unobstructed views of the sea.
-And while the budget-priced rooms at the back of the block are a little too close to the road, the other bungalows are separate and contain a pleasant porch.
-All accommodation contains 2 double beds, a small living area, and ceiling fan (i.e. no air-conditioning, which is often not provided elsewhere either).
+The wooden fares (bungalows) are rather sombre, but the billiard-table lawns with swaying palms are extensive, and the white-sand beach with turquoise waters would be the envy of any five-star resort.
+Bungalows feature a Polynesian design and many offer genuine unobstructed views of the sea.
+And while the budget-priced rooms at the back of the block are a little too close to the road, the other bungalows are separate and feature pleasant porches.
+All accommodations contains two double beds, small living areas, and ceiling fans (no air-conditioning, which is often not provided elsewhere either).

 - Guests: Appeals mostly to those who want a setting similar to a resort, but without the price tag.
 Not that suitable for families.

 - Beach: The beach directly in front is ideal: white sand, shady palms, and calm water.

 - Views: Quite a few directly face the sea.
 Even the Garden View Bungalows are angled nicely for glimpses of the ocean.